 This bill aims to enhance diabetes management in Florida schools by allowing school districts and public schools to acquire and maintain a supply of undesignated glucagon for emergency use in treating students experiencing hypoglycemic episodes.
 The bill defines key terms such as "authorized health care practitioner," "participating school," and "undesignated glucagon."
 It mandates that glucagon be stored securely yet be immediately accessible to trained personnel, and it allows schools to obtain glucagon through various means, including donations, grants, or arrangements with suppliers.
-Additionally, the bill requires schools to make glucagon available as per students' diabetes management plans and outlines the responsibilities of school personnel in administering glucagon and notifying parents or guardians after its use.
+Additionally, it requires schools to make glucagon available as per students' diabetes management plans and outlines the responsibilities of school personnel in administering glucagon and notifying parents or guardians after its use.

 Statutes affected: S 772 Filed: 1002.20